astronomer/astronomer/README.md

 Full documentation for using the images can be found [here](https://astronomerio.github.io/astronomer/).

-# Goals
+# Contents

-- This repo contains our Dockerfiles that pull in and install the corresponding tagged releases.
+- The official Dockerfiles that install tagged releases of the services composing the Astronomer Platform.
-- Develop and tag matching release numbers in their corresponding repos for each major platform release.
-Eg: event-router@1.0.0, asds@1.0.0, houston@1.0.0, galaxy@1.0.0 and so on.
-- Include a directory of docker-compose files that pull together and launch different flavors of the platform, using the images produced by the Dockerfiles.
-These are for getting up and running with the platform quickly and easily, focus on UX here.
-- A Makefile to make it simple to rebuild the entire platform for new releases, as well as some extra dev commands.
-- Platform-wide documentation.
+- Example docker-compose files for running various pieces and configurations of the platform.
+- Scripts to build, maintain and release new tagged versions of the platform.
+- Documentation on running the platform locally for testing and hacking.

 # Contribute